YatharthChauhan2362/Data-Structure-Algorithms-Interview-Cheat-Sheet/Linked List/README.md

 # -> Insertion at the beginning

 1. Create a new node

    allocate memory for newNode

    assign the data to newNode.

-2. Set prev and next pointers of new node point next of newNode to the first node of the doubly linked list point prev to null
+2. Set prev and next pointers of new node

+   point next of newNode to the first node of the doubly linked list

+   point prev to null

 3. Make new node as head node

-   Point prev of the first node to newNode (now the previous head is the second node) Point head to newNode
+   Point prev of the first node to newNode (now the previous head is the second node)

+   Point head to newNode

-4. Set the next pointer of new node and previous node assign the value of next from previous node to the next of newNode assign the address of newNode to the next of previous node
+4. Set the next pointer of new node and previous node

+   assign the value of next from previous node to the next of newNode

+   assign the address of newNode to the next of previous node

-5. Set the prev pointer of new node and the next node assign the value of prev of next node to the prev of newNode assign the address of newNode to the prev of next node
+5. Set the prev pointer of new node and the next node

+   assign the value of prev of next node to the prev of newNode

-Insertion in-between nodes
-Insertion at the End
+   assign the address of newNode to the prev of next node

 # -> Insertion in between two nodes

 1. Create a new node

    allocate memory for newNode

    assign the data to newNode.

-2. Set the next pointer of new node and previous node assign the value of next from previous node to the next of newNode assign the address of newNode to the next of previous node
+2. Set the next pointer of new node and previous node

+   assign the value of next from previous node to the next of newNode

+   assign the address of newNode to the next of previous node

-3. Set the prev pointer of new node and the next node assign the value of prev of next node to the prev of newNode assign the address of newNode to the prev of next node
+3. Set the prev pointer of new node and the next node

+   assign the value of prev of next node to the prev of newNode

+   assign the address of newNode to the prev of next node

 # -> Insertion at the End